pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml.hbs.md

 # Creating an accelerator.yaml file

-This topic describes how to create an accelerator.yaml file.
+This topic tells you how to create an accelerator.yaml file.

 By including an `accelerator.yaml` file in your Accelerator repository, you can declare input options that users fill in using a form in the UI.
 Those option values control processing by the template engine before it returns the zipped output files.